 - in Lone Pine we stay at the Whitney Portal Hostel — owned by the same family who run the Whitney Portal Store

-- From Lone Pine, your best, perhaps only, option out is the bus on US-395.
-That’s not a busy highway.
+- From Lone Pine, your best, perhaps only, option out is the Eastern Sierra Transit Bus on US-395.
+That is not a busy highway.
 Confirm what’s running, when.

 - you might be able to hire transport trailhead <> Lone Pine (but don’t count on it as shuttles are often booked during high season).

 - Inyo Mono Transit (760) 872-1901